Beverly Hills Unified School District

-The Beverly Hills Unified School District, abbreviated BHUSD, is a school district based in Beverly Hills, California.
+The Beverly Hills Unified School District (abbreviated BHUSD) is a public school district based in the city of Beverly Hills, California.
 It was unified into an elementary and high school district in 1936.
-Serving the city of Beverly Hills, it consists of one middle school, three elementary schools, and one high school - Beverly Hills High School.
+Serving the city of Beverly Hills, it consists of one middle school, two elementary schools, and one high school (Beverly Hills High School).

 History

 The Los Angeles City High School District annexed the Beverly Hills elementary school district on August 18, 1921.
 The elementary school district unified on March 23, 1936, as it established high school operations, therefore separating it from the Los Angeles high school district.

-In June 2010 the BHUSD began to deny permits to allow out-of-district students at BHUSD schools to continue attending BHUSD, stirring local controversy.
+In June 2010, the BHUSD began to deny permits to allow out-of-district students at BHUSD schools to continue attending BHUSD, stirring local controversy.

 Board of education

 The BHUSD Board of Education consists of five members elected by the residents of Beverly Hills.
-Noah Margo, Rachelle Marcus, Amanda Stern, and Mary Wells are the current members of the school board.
-The Student Board Member is Alix Bodden.
 Meetings are held bimonthly.

 Demographics

 The reputation of Beverly Hills Unified was one of the factors that attracted large numbers of Iranian Jews to the Beverly Hills area beginning in the 1970s.
 By 1990 about 20% of the students of the BHUSD were Iranian, prompting the district to hire a counselor for Iranians and to write announcements in Persian.
 The Iranian Education Foundation donated money to the district.
 In the BHUSD Nowruz is a school holiday.